LouisBrunner/valgrind-macos/nightly/README.txt

     - ABT_JOBS: allows parallel builds -- it's passed as the argument to "make -j" when building Valgrind and the tests.
 The default is 1.

+    - ABT_PERF: unset or set to "" mean 'do not run perf tests' (default value) set to "--vg=../valgrind-new" (run perf tests for new tree) set to "--vg=../valgrind-new --vg=../valgrind-old" (run  perf tests for "new" and for "24 hours ago", to compare the performances between the 2 trees).

+    - ABT_PERF_TOOLS: --tools=.... option of perf/vg_perf.
+      (default value: all non experimental tools)

+    - ABT_PERF_REPS: --reps=... option of perf/vg_perf
+      (default value: --reps=3)

     Note that the appropriate syntax to use in this file will depend on the shell from which the $DIR/bin/nightly script is run (which in turn may depend on what shell is used by cron or any similar program).